ATNF/askapsdp/Code/Components/CP/docs/current/doc/analysis/extraction.rst

 * The user provides a list of spectral cubes that have a 1-1 match with the list of polarisations provided.
 The list is provided as a comma-separated list enclosed in square brackets, and the order of images should match the order of polarisations: **spectralCube=[image.i.cube,image.q.cube,image.u.cube,image.v.cube]**
 * The user provides a single filename that uses a "%p" wildcard in place of the polarisation name (in lower case): **spectralCube=image.%p.cube**

-The second use case is triggered by setting extractSpectra.useDetectedPixels=true.
+The second use case is triggered by setting **extractSpectra.useDetectedPixels=true**.
 This results in the spectrum being summed over all spatial pixels in which the object in question was detected.
-If extractSpectra.scaleSpectraByBeam=true, then the spectrum is scaled by the area of the beam (in the same way the integrated flux of a Duchamp detection is scaled by the beam).
+If **extractSpectra.scaleSpectraByBeam=true**, then the spectrum is scaled by the area of the beam (in the same way the integrated flux of a Duchamp detection is scaled by the beam).

 *IMPORTANT NOTE* - the spectra are written to *CASA images*, rather than FITS files.